satiewaltz/has-easing/README.md

 ## Usage

-This tool is useful to validate input an animable component that uses CSS transitions.
+This tool is useful to validate input an animable component that uses CSS transitions:

 ```jsx
 // Index.jsx